clanfear/SOC321/docs/syllabus.md

 ## Course Outline

-> This course outline is preliminary and based on a schedule with two lectures and a
+> This course outline is preliminary and based on a schedule with two ~80 minute lectures and an
-> lab each week.
+> 50-minute lab each week.
 Lectures will cover both statistical topics and topics in R programming.
+> Programming content covered is equivalent to the first half of my 1 credit R course.
+> Statistical content will focus on the linear model as general approach.
 > Labs will be used to apply concepts from both in a collaborative environment using
 > a mix of live coding, student-directed questions, and structured exercises.